cicovic-andrija/prep/docs/README.md

   - Go over syntax to catch up on forgotten details.
   - Research most commonly used APIs from STL.
   - Review the C++ concurrency model.
-- Side Task #2: Explore some of the common patterns:
+- Side Task #2: Explore other common patterns:
-  - Top K elements.
-  - Merge K sorted collections.
   - Two heaps - use two heaps to track median or balance elements in a stream.
   - Sliding window median - calculate median in a sliding window.
   - Scheduling - manage tasks or invervals using a heap for efficient scheduling.